BrandonFors/DeskAppliance/README.md

 **Actuators:**

-This project has 4 main outputs besides the OLED screen: a servo controlled vent, dc motor fan, lamp bulb, and an 8 bit shift register.
+This project has 4 main outputs besides the OLED screen: a servo controlled vent, DC motor fan, lamp bulb, and an 8 bit shift register.
 The first 3 actuators are controlled using PWM.
-The lamp and dc motor utilize a logic level N-Mosfets as they require larger voltages than 3.3V and don't have a power cable like the servo.
+The lamp and DC motor utilize a logic level N-Mosfets as they require larger voltages than 3.3V and don't have a power cable like the servo.
 The shift register controlls 5 LEDs and is used to indicate the "level" of the potentiometer as the user is adjusting an actuator.
 It behaves like a progress bar where if the potentiometer is at it's lowest, no LEDs are lit and if the potentiometer is at its max, all 5 will be lit.

 **Device Drivers:**